The Year Everything Changed, Including My Face

 For me (and my face) 70% pretty much is perfect.
 Because I don’t have any designs on being or looking younger.
 In many ways, I appreciate and respect how my face is changing along with my own evolving perception of beauty.
 Sleep or no sleep, 30, 50, or 70 — those changes are mine, and I’ve earned them, for they could be the greatest personal evidence I have of a life that is genuinely being lived... bags and all.
 Having a baby and turning 50 shortly after have catapulted me to a place where I don’t just look different...
 I am different.
 And, looking different, albeit a little less tired and saggy thanks to some subtle tweaks, is okay with me.

 Another big reality of this process is cost, or perhaps more accurately, the price and privilege of looking permanently rested (even if you’re not).
-One session of Ultherapy, plus one round of filler and Botox can cost anywhere from $6k (£4.5k) to $10k (£7.5k), and full transparency, I didn’t receive any of my treatments for free, but some of the fees were discounted with a media rate.
-Which poses another question — would I even care this much about ageing if I didn’t have the money or access to pay for it?
-As someone who doesn’t spend a notable portion of recreational funds on specialised “beauty” treatments, I had to come to terms with how much feeling better about my face was worth to me.
+One session of Ultherapy, plus one round of filler and Botox can cost anywhere from $6k to $10k (about $7.8K to $13K CAD), and full transparency, I didn’t receive any of my treatments for free, but some of the fees were discounted with a media rate.
+Which poses another question — would I even care this much about aging if I didn’t have the money or access to pay for it?
+As someone who doesn’t spend a notable portion of recreational funds on specialized “beauty” treatments, I had to come to terms with how much feeling better about my face was worth to me.
 Having written about getting Botox before, I’m abundantly aware of the opposing views on such stuff — some people see treatments as vain and unfeminist, while others see such perceptions as hypocritical and overly judgmental.

 Advertisement